-Fording Shoshone River, approx. 1902.
+Fording the North Fork Stinking Water above Marquette, approx. 1902.
 Artwork by G. B. Dobson

 When Cody was founded, there was no direct access to Yellowstone Park.
 What would later be known as the Cody